skyiron/web/docs/extension-system/_index.md

 #### Extension Points

 There are standardized components and places where extensions are being used automatically.
-The following ones are currently provided by the ownCloud Web runtime or the `files` app.
+The following ones are currently provided by the OpenCloud Web runtime or the `files` app.
 If you decide to develop an extension which fulfills the type and registers itself for the extensionPointId of the respective extension point, your extension will be used automatically.